beele/JambiLight/README.md

 - RXTX is now deprecated, and will no longer be maintained!
 - Please use the JSSC serial communication implementation!
 Using the RXTX way can be tricky to get working correctly!
 - Place the required dll or jnilib files in the root folder of the project to run it.
+  * When you have made a build with RXTX enabled use the following command: java -jar JambiLight.jar -Djava.library.path="PATH_TO_FOLDER_WITH_RXTX_SERIAL_DLL"
 - The dll's and jnilib files can be found in the /lib/rxtx/ folder.
 - OSX users must first run the following commands in the terminal application for the rxtx lib to work!
   * $ sudo mkdir /var/lock